 In general, I like to write about American history, and my favorite topics are business and advertising, popular culture, the American West, and home-front life during wartime.
-I especially like local and family history, and hope to explore all of those topics soon in this blog.
+I really like writing about local and family history too.

 I studied to be an archivist and a historian at the University of Maryland, College Park, and have worked at the University of Maryland Archives, Smithsonian Museum of American History, National Anthropological Archives, and Pennsylvania State Archives.
-I’ve been fortunate over the years to been able to work with many fascinating collections of documents and other historical records about all sorts of topics and I try to incorporate that into my writing as much as I can.
-I’ll try to keep a list of things I’d like to explore in the future, but you never know what I’ll end up writing about next!
+I’ve been fortunate over the years to been able to work with many historical records and I try to incorporate that into my writing as much as I can.